noveck/bth/README.md

 - html made responsive (to test)

 ## to do
-add mode button for user to select play mode maybe customize the message to stand out more
+- add mode button for user to select play mode
+- maybe customize the message to stand out more

+## Bugs
+High score is wiped on play again.

 ### Forked from